MICE PEST CONTROL

 Do they make noise?

-To prevent mice from entering the home, all cracks, crevices, holes and gaps larger than a pen cap should be sealed with cement or a mixing compound.
+To prevent mice from entering the home, all cracks, crevices, holes and gaps larger than a pen cap should be sealed with cement or mouse proof materials.
 It is not advised that wood be used to seal these holes, as mice are capable of chewing through those surfaces.

 Cleanliness may also have an effect on pest infestations.
 Be sure to wash dishes immediately following use.
 Food should be stored in glass or metal containers with tight lids.
 Mice acquire most of their water from scavenged food particles and no crumbs or morsels should be left on tabletops or floors.